Skip to main content

 • Context Table Name – Enter a name for the new Active Directory context table you're creating.

 • Active Directory Collector – In the Data Source section, choose a data source for your new context table.
 The drop down menu displays a list of the Active Directory collectors that are currently configured and running in the Site Collectors service.
-In the list, select a collector from which your new context table will process user attribute data.
+From the list, select a collector that your new context table will process user or device attribute data from.

 If no Active Directory site collectors are listed, follow the instructions in the Site Collectors Guide to Set up an Windows Active Directory Collector.